Specifying PoE switches for Biamp Tesira devices

 Many Biamp products are powered using PoE (Power over Ethernet) from a network switch.
 When powering many devices from one switch, it's important to ensure that the switch has enough power to supply all connected devices.
-This article is designed to aid AV network designers in PoE budget calculations for Tesira systems that include Biamp PoE and PoE+ devices.
+This article is designed to aid AV network designers in PoE budget calculations for Tesira systems.

 In addition to ensuring network switches can handle the traffic that is intended to be transmitted through them, it is important to make sure the switches can power all the connected PoE devices.

-PoE (Power Over Ethernet) is a set of standards developed by the IEEE under the 802.3 publication that describe how power can be provided over Ethernet.
+PoE (Power Over Ethernet) is a set of standards developed by the IEEE under the 802.3 publication that describes power provision over Ethernet.

 PoE Budget is a specification of network switches and multi-port PoE injectors.
 This power budget is a shared resource available as needed to all ports.
 Each PoE device negotiates power needs with the switch or PoE injector based on the class of the device.
 The device is then provided with power from the PoE budget accordingly.